 Insurance risk concentration occurs due to the concentration of an insurance operation in a particular geographic area, industry or insurance peril.
 It may also occur as a result of a correlation between individual insured perils.

-The largest concentrations of risk relate to potential natural catastrophe losses with the highest being a European earthquake/windstorm.
+The largest concentrations of risk relate to potential natural catastrophe losses with the highest being a European earthquake, followed by a European windstorm.